ISMAIL-54/OverTheWire-challenges/Bandit.md

 - owned by group bandit6
 - 33 bytes in size

-To find the required file, we need to use the find command, specifying all properties in the options and redirecting access errors to the null device in order to obtain a clean, concise result as shown in the picture below:
+To find the required file, we need to use the **find** command, starting the search from the **root** directory (/), specifying all properties in the options and redirecting access errors to the null device in order to obtain a clean, concise result as shown in the picture below:

 ![bandit6](./Img/Bandit/bandit06.png)